NashTech-Labs/car-demo/cart-service/README.md

 #### Data Storage
 The Cart Service ensures that cart information is efficiently stored for each customer.
 The CartRepository is responsible for handling data interactions related to the shopping cart.

-### Key Components

-#### CartAggregate
-Manages the entire cart lifecycle, processing cart commands, and emitting events to reflect changes in the cart state.
-It serves as the authoritative source for cart-related operations.

-#### CartEventHandler
-Handles cart-related events, updating the state of the cart based on the received events.
-It collaborates with the CartRepository to ensure data consistency.

-#### CartRepository
-Manages the persistence of cart-related data, handling interactions with the underlying storage system to retrieve and store cart information.